maishahoq/Intro-to-Interactive-Media-Class/Assignment/FinalProject/README.md

 Solution: Used "break" keyword inside the if statement of the forloop of mouse dragged to stop from taking any other ball when a ball has been selected.

+### Things we have to work on (Problems)
+1. When there are multiple inputs at the same time, how to take all of them and seperate out output?
+2.